drivin77/coffee-grinder/README.txt

-Readme for Daniel Rivin's implementation of Bungie's programmer test.
+Readme for Daniel Rivin's implementation of coffee-grinder!.

 Please view individual readme files within each project folder for specific details on that problem.